rashel007/Swift-iOS-URLSession/README.md

 ```

-### cleaner way for networking using Encodable & Decodable and Generics & Closures
+### Cleaner way for networking using Encodable & Decodable and Generics & Closures <a name="cleanerway"/>

 #### our sample respone